derak-isaack/dsc-capstone-project_finale/Readme.md

 The app can be found on (https://dsc-capstone-projectfinale-fiheu7mawjihsmxmnfw2wj.streamlit.app/) Create a copy of the original dataframe for easier manouevre, perform all cleaning and pre-processing in an OOP class to minimize data leakage.
 Include the modelling steps in the class using the model that achieved the best score after tuning.
 The model that had the best score in our case was the XGBoost model which learns patterns around data pretty quick.

-Save the model to a pickled file as outlined step by step in [text](model1.py) then create a streamlit file for deployment while importing the necessary and required libraries.
+Save the model to a pickled file as outlined step by step in [deployment model](model1.py) then create a streamlit file for deployment while importing the necessary and required libraries.
 * Import the file name with the name of class used.
 * Create a requirements.txt file with the respective library versions to avoid conflicts.
 The libraries used in this project include:
 1. xgboost==2.0.0
 2. joblib==1.2.0
 3. streamlit==1.30.0
 4. scikit-learn==1.2.2

+They can be found in the file [requirements](requirements.txt)

 Create an account on streamlit to allow for deployment.
 To build a more robust model that is applicable in any event, we did away with the date column because we wanted a model that is adoptable in any kind of future scenarios without the limitation of time.